Tiered Pricing Model: Great to Maximize SaaS Revenue

 Get creative with how you display your prices, like ClickUp does.
 Their pricing page offers a simple binary choice that expands into more options.
 It's a smart way to gauge interest from paid users without overwhelming them with information.

-clickup tiered pricing model
+tiered pricing structure

-Highlight a “preferred” plan
+💡 Highlight a “preferred” plan

 Capture the bandwagon effect and effortlessly guide your customers with our "recommended" or "most popular" plans.
 Don't overwhelm them, just lead them towards the best choice.
 See how Sparktoro does it:

-Use anchoring to push your top-tier plans
+💡 Use anchoring to push your top-tier plans

 Grabbing attention and driving traffic to your pricing page can be a challenge.
 But wasting valuable page space on repetitive features is not the solution.